 Harbour development was supported by early rail links, and by the early 1900s the engine sheds at Ardrossan were the base for over 50 locomotives.
 In the first half of the 1800s the town became a busy port of call for the many steamers which plied the waters of the Firth of Clyde.

 Ardrossan also became home to a number of shipyards.
 From as early as 1848, Barr & Shearer were building vessels here, and this was an industry which continued to operate until relatively recent times.
 The last operating shipbuilder in Ardrossan was McCrindle Shipbuilding Limited.
 They started in Ardrossan in 1976, apparently taking over the premises and the "yard number" sequence of the Ardrossan Dockyard, which had operated from 1906 to 1964.
 We've seen it suggested that shipbuilding in Ardrossan ceased in the 1970s or 1980s.
 In fact McCrindles finished their last vessel, the Peterhead based trawler Spes Melior V, in 1990.

 Among the other ships they completed was the ferry Maid of Glencoul, which from 1976 linked Kylesku and Kylestome until the opening of the Kylesku Bridge in 1984.
 She then went on to serve as the backup vessel for the Corran Ferry.
-In 1986 they also completed the Cromarty Rose, which still serves as a seasonal ferry between Cromarty and Nigg.
-Two other vessels built by McCrindles can also still be used by the ordinary traveller: in 1984 they built the Renfrew Rose and the Yoker Swan to serve on the ferry route across the Clyde between Renfrew and Yoker.
+In 1986 they also completed the Cromarty Rose, which for many years served as a seasonal ferry between Cromarty and Nigg.
+Two other vessels built by McCrindles can have also been displaced from service in recent years: in 1984 they built the Renfrew Rose and the Yoker Swan to serve on the ferry route across the Clyde between Renfrew and Yoker.